By Fred Riehl

 So what to do?
 You have three options, vote for Obama and doom us for sure, vote for your current third party favorite, which is a vote for no one, based on the facts above – you might as well stay home and not vote or vote outright for Obama – because your vote will have no effect on getting someone different elected.

-“Yeah but I cant stand the Republican choice!” you say.
+“Yeah but I can’t stand the Republican choice!” you say.
 Do you oppose him that much more than Obama?
-Ask yourself is the values of the GOP candidate closer to my beliefs than Obama’s, or can I find some stand on the issues that I share with Romney that I can Vote for him even if he is not my first, or even second, choice.
+Ask yourself if the values of the GOP candidate are closer to my beliefs than Obama’s, or can I find some stand on the issues that I share with Romney that I can vote for him even if he is not my first, or even second, choice.
 The logical answer would be Yes!

 “The needs of the many outweigh the needs of the few, or the one.” ~ SPOCK, Star Trek: The Wrath of Khan

 Keep supporting your Third-Party Candidate, but in the privacy of the voting booth, think hard and put your vote where it can make a difference.
 Then work to get your candidate more money, more visibility, and more support for the next election and make your change then.

 This election is too important to leave to the “chance” that someone better might win!
 Our current President is a “Clear and Present Danger” and steps need to be taken to stop his re-election – FIRST.
 Then work for real change after the bleeding has stopped.